looker/lookerbot/README.md

 ### Running Locally for Development

-1. Node.js on your local machine.
+1. Install [Node.js](https://nodejs.org/en/) on your local machine.
 2. Install [node-foreman](https://github.com/jeffjewiss/node-foreman) with `npm install -g foreman`
 3. Add your environment variables to a file called `.env` at the base of the repo.
 4. Install dependencies with `npm install`